PosgradoMNA/TC5044.10-Equipo-8/TESTING.md

 # Testing Guide

 ## Overview
-This project includes comprehensive unit and integration tests to validate critical components and end-to-end pipeline functionality.
+This project includes unit and integration tests to validate critical components and end-to-end pipeline functionality.

 ## Test Structure
 ```